thesunRider/Budget-RF-Lab/README.md

 - Equipment list: If you'd like to contribute for your geography or language please create the appropriate markdown file.
 As an example we have [English version for India](en_in.md).
 - [FLOSS Tools](FLOSS_Tools.md): Has all the tools for you to be able to use them.
 - [Projects](Projects.md): Has a list of projects that can get you started.
+- [RF Parts](RFParts.md): A list of useful hacker parts for RF communications projects.

 ## Check for your country